bak/dotfiles-old/README.md

 $ git commit -m "Installs vim-vinegar"
 ```

-To configure the machine and install packages, first install `Xcode.app` via
+To configure the machine and install packages, first install the `Command
-the App Store, install the `Command Line Tools`, and then run `setup.sh`.
+Line Tools`, and then run `setup.sh`.